jdingeman/ai110-module2show-pawpal-starter/README.md

 6. Connect your logic to the Streamlit UI in `app.py`.
 7. Refine UML so it matches what you actually built.

-# TD Submission: Justin Dingeman
+# TF Submission: Justin Dingeman

 1. The core concept students needed to understand Students will need to understand how to set up a virtual environment, run a streamlit app, and be able to use AI as a collaborator for drafting all the way to app completion.